People

 Mike Itgen (2022-)

 Mike is a postdoctoral researcher working on mitonuclear evolution in the unisexual polyploid salamanders.
 Mike received his PhD in 2022 from Colorado State University working on genome and cell size evolution in Plethodon salamanders.
+In 2023, he was awarded a prestigious NSF Postdoctoral Research Fellowship to focus on how polyploidy influences salamander development.
 Outside of work, he enjoys biking and watching ice hockey.
+If we are lucky, he brings the lab homemade candy.

 Bethanie Majewski (2023-)

-Bethanie is a junior Biology major with a minor in Pastoral Leadership.
+Bethanie joined the lab as a junior Biology major with a minor in Pastoral Leadership.
 Previously, Bethanie participated in environmental research with birds as part of an NSF REU.
-She is excited to begin research with the Denton Lab and expand her experiences.
+She earned a Marian Summer Scholars award in 2024 and developed her own project measuring locomotor performance in salamanders .
 She enjoys reading, crafts, and hiking in her free time.

 Xochitl Martin Geronimo (2023-)